Current planned works

 If you have any queries, contact the onsite manager Braeden Alexanderson on 0457 457 800.

-Road resealing will take place along Tweed Valley Way between Cane Road and Clothiers Creek Road.
+Road resealing will take place along Tweed Valley Way, between Melaleuca Station and the Cudgen Road intersection.

 Road resealing will take place along Cane Road heading north to past the Clothiers Creek Road turnoff.